dougy147/idiomatik/README.md

 ## Why?

-I was initially writing a simple solving algorithm for the [Muddy Children Puzzle](https://en.wikipedia.org/wiki/Induction_puzzles#Muddy_Children_Puzzle).
+I initially wanted to write a solving algorithm for the [Muddy Children Puzzle](https://en.wikipedia.org/wiki/Induction_puzzles#Muddy_Children_Puzzle).
 That led me to some questions about public/private knowledge, inference rules, well-formed formulas and other stuff I had never heard of, seriously thought of, or invested time in.
 What are those things? how to implement lexemes identification or evaluate syntax? why is model checking so hard?... those are things I'm interested in for now... until the fail ! lol.

 So, I'm not reinventing the wheel, and this will be far from original or quality work.
 Just disorganized trials and errors, and random notes and code.
 A lot of things here could be wrong or bad approximations, reflecting my ignorance in CS in general.